Analysis of antimicrobial use

 These are geared towards individual farmers and veterinarians.

 Benchmarking reports for farmers describe and benchmark the use at a specific farm.
-The farmer and veterinarian(s) in question are provided with information about antibiotic use at the farm on the basis of the indicator TD100 (number of treatment days per 100 days, see further on this page).
+The farmer and veterinarian(s) in question are provided with information about antibiotic use at the farm on the basis of the indicator TD100 (number of treatment days per 100 days).
 An essential aspect of this is the objective comparison with other farms (= benchmarking).
 The reports also contain qualitative data, for example regarding use of different types of antibiotics, based on their importance for animal and public health indicated by the AMCRA colour codes.

-The summary reports use the data gathered at farm level to describe antibiotic use within a given period at a higher level, for example for a specific sector or for a group of livestock associated with a particular quality label.
-Striking and/or important trends over longer periods are identified, monitored, and interpreted.
+These reports describe, based on the data at farm level, the antibiotic use at national level (for example, in the Sanitel-Med Barometer or the BelVet-SAC reports), at the level of a specific sector or even for a group of farms associated with a particular quality label.
+These reports do not only provide the latest results in, for example, the last year, but striking and/or important trends over longer periods are identified, monitored, and interpreted.

 Clients

-The Data Analysis Unit is available to perform analyses for all (owners of) data collection systems of antibiotic use in animals.
+The Data Analysis Unit works in close collaboration with the managers of the datacollection systems wherein the antibiotic use in animals is registered.
 Through regular consultation, we aim to achieve optimum cooperation with our clients and the managers of data collection systems.

 The indicator TD100